micromatch/micromatch/README.md

 ### .contains

-Returns true if a file path contains a match for the given glob pattern.
+Returns true if any part of a file path match the given glob pattern.
+Think of this is "has path" versus "is path".

 **Example**

+`.isMatch()` would return false for both of the following:

 ```js
 mm.contains('a/b/c', 'a/b');